rikhuijzer/xrcf/README.md

 The LLVM codebase is great, but also big.
 Including the C files would require lots of compilation.
 Calling out to an installed LLVM version is better but is hard with package versions and such.
-Let's for now just generate LLVM IR and let the client compile it themselves.
+Let's for now just generate LLVM IR, then the LLVM binary can be used to compile that.
-For now, this project aims to generate valid LLVM IR.
-Then this code can be compiled client-side.
 At a later point, the plan is to include the LLVM backend in a separate crate.

 ### `Operation`